Detailed images provide valuable insight

-At Hello Vet, we have a dedicated X-ray room with digital radiography, which means we are able to capture high-quality images quickly to check for any orthopedic or soft tissue changes your pet might have.
-We can also send images to expert radiologists to make sure we’re giving your pet the best possible care.
+At Hello Vet, we have a dedicated x-ray suite with digital radiography, which means we are able to capture high-quality images quickly to check for any orthopaedic or soft tissue changes your pet may have.
+We often work collaboratively with expert radiologists to make sure we’re giving your pet the best possible care.

 Used to evaluate the structures within the chest, including the lungs, heart, and major vessels.
 Thoracic x-rays can help detect lung patterns, fluid accumulation, tumors, or other abnormalities.